The Drive to Hội An

 “Hugh?
 What does he want?”

-“About time you woke up,” Hugh said.
+“About time you woke up,” he said.

 “All good?”
-Hugh asked, standing at the entrance.
+Hugh asked.

 “Think so, why?”